rajneel18/100_CUDA_Kernels/Day22/notes.md

 *   **Parallelism:** The CUDA implementation leverages the GPU's parallel processing capabilities for both the unrolling and convolution steps.
 *   **Efficiency:** The combination of unrolling and matrix multiplication (performed implicitly in the convolution kernel) enables efficient convolution.
 *   **Memory Management:** Careful memory management is crucial for CUDA programming.
 The code allocates and frees memory on both the host and device.

-This explanation provides a theoretical understanding of the convolution forward pass and its CUDA implementation.
-It highlights the purpose of each step, the parallel computation on the GPU, and the overall algorithm flow.